m4k3r-org/wp-cluster/readme.md

   - Be sure to compile the grunt asset before a deployment
 * If you're working on 'wp-festival-2', you'll need to 'composer install', then remove 'vendor/libraries/autoload.php', as it conflicts
   - You'll need to install the front end assets here while in development mode
+* While working ind development, it is suggested that you remove the 'vendor/plugins/w3-total-cache', so you won't cache any pages
 * Here are the latest hosts that are used with this network:
   - https://gist.github.com/jbrw1984/bc706cdb05dec4d46794
 * You can look at the current HTML mockups at: vendor/themes/wp-festival-2/static/mocks